 Yes, COVID Kills.
 But Do ‘We the People’ Have a Death Wish, Too?

-What can stop people who are driven by Thanatos and choose either the virus or the police’s baton?
+Even a year later, nothing is stopping people driven by Thanatos who choose either the virus or the police’s baton.

 After I was first introduced to the concept of Eros-Thanatos binary, it remained a philosophical idea for the next two decades.
 Only now, in the middle of COVID-19 coronavirus pandemic, does it make as much sense to me as it did to Freud.